 Quincy Reservoir (City of Aurora)

 Water temperature is 65 degrees.
+The water level is good at this time but starting to drop.
 Fishing is restricted to artificial flies and lures only.
-Only watercrafts capable of being launched by hand are permitted; electric motors only.
+Only watercraft capable of being launched by hand permitted and electric motors only.
 All watercraft must be inspected prior to launch.
-Trout fishing is fair using spoons and flies.
-Bass fishing is good using soft plastics, buzz baits and jigs.
-Smallmouth reports using jigs and swim baits off the dam.
+Trout fishing is slow at this time.
+Try flies in the morning and evening.
+Bass fishing is slow to fair using top water lures and soft plastics.
 No other reports at this time.
 For more information call 303-693-5463.
-Park hours for May are 5 a.m. to 9 p.m.
+Park hours for October are 6:30 a.m. to 7:30 p.m.
+The reservoir will close for the season on Nov.
+1.

 Standley Lake (City of Westminster, Jefferson County)

-Standley Lake is open for day boating and permit holders.
-The current lake temperature is approximately 66 degrees.
-Fishing times are 6:30 a.m. to sunset and will be strictly enforced.
+Standley Lake is currently closed to boating and camping for the season.
+Fishing is permitted only from the shoreline.
+The current lake temperature is approximately 67 degrees.
+Standley Lake was recent stocked with 3,600 channel catfish, 30of which were approximately 12 inches in length.
+Trout are being actively caught by shore fishermen using worms.
+Fishing times are now 7:30 a.m. to sunset and will be strictly enforced.
 Aquatic bait is not allowed at Standley Lake; this includes salamanders, leeches, crayfish, frogs and minnows.
 Aquatic Nuisance Species (ANS) regulations are in effect.
 Call for more details.
 A $7 fee is charged for all drive-in traffic.
-A $15 fee for daily boating is required for canoes, kayaks and small fishing vessels.
 No belly boats are allowed.
-Any trailered boat must meet ANS program protocols and are subject to a fifteen-day quarantine.
-Drive-in access is available from 7 a.m. to sunset.
+Any trailered boat must meet ANS program protocols and are subject to a fifteen day quarantine.
+Drive-in access is available from 7:00 a.m. to sunset.
 For more information, contact the Standley Lake Nature Center at (303) 425-1097.

 Boyd Lake State Park (North of Loveland, Larimer County)